The pandemic could create a nightmare at the polls. Here's one way to fix that.

 In April and May, as the coronavirus ravaged places like New York City and Los Angeles, it looked as if Texas might somehow make it through the pandemic largely unscathed.
 But then the state’s case counts began to rise precipitously—just in time for its May 26 primary runoff election.

-Rather than expand mail voting, the Texas’ Republican governor, Greg Abbott, pushed the election to July 14.
+Rather than expand mail voting, Texas’ Republican governor, Greg Abbott, pushed the election to July 14.
 But by then, things were even worse.
 Some assisted living centers and residential care facilities that would normally serve as polling places refused to host the election, the Texas Tribune reported, because the populations who lived there were especially susceptible to developing severe complications from COVID-19.
 Other polling places shuttered because their poll workers were afraid of getting sick.

 “We had all of our election professionals come through on Saturday before the election to pick up all their supplies,” said Jacquelyn Callanen, the elections administrator for Bexar County, where San Antonio is located.
 But, she said, after the county’s coronavirus cases skyrocketed that weekend, “we had three poll sites bring their supplies back to us on Monday and say, ‘You know, over the weekend, we were talking with our family, we were sitting around the table, and they begged me not to work.'”
 Those polling places didn’t open on Election Day.